Polyiodide: Structure

 Polyiodides adopt diverse structures.
-Most can be considered as associations of I_{2}, I^{−}, and I_{3}^{−} units.
+Most can be considered as associations of I_{2}, I^{−}, and I3- units.
 Discrete polyiodides are usually linear.
 The more complex two- or three-dimensional network structures of chains and cages are formed as the ions interact with each other, with their shapes depending on their associated cations quite strongly, a phenomenon named dimensional caging.
 The table below lists the polyiodide salts which have been structurally characterized, along with their counter-cation.